 Bridges require two appointments.
 During the first appointment, the teeth are prepared for the bridge and the dentist will take impressions of the teeth that will be used as a base for the custom dental bridge.
 A temporary bridge is then placed while the permanent bridge is being made.
 The impressions that were taken during the consultation are sent to the lab, where our master ceramist constructs the custom dental bridge.

 When coming back into our office for the second appointment, the permanent bridge will be fitted and cemented.
-Either Dr. Kitchen or Dr. Ahmed will install the customized dental bridge using the custom treatment plan that was created during the initial consultation.
+Dr. Ahmed will install the customized dental bridge using the custom treatment plan that was created during the initial consultation.
 To begin the procedure, the abutment teeth are first prepared.
 To do so, the dentist will shave down the tooth to an appropriate size where a crown could fit snugly over it with ease.
 Next, the crowns will be placed and the pontic will be secured in its ideal position.

 For bridge implants, the dentist will need to make a small incision in the gums for the insertion of the dental implant rod.
 Once the rod is in place, the dental bridge will be placed on top of the rod and the surrounding teeth will be attached to the pontic teeth.